Board of Directors

 Rebecca Neary, President

 Rebecca Neary and her family have spent weekends and summers in Warren for over a decade.
-She, her husband Jim, daughter Kira, son Will and dog Ginger love the town's peace and quiet, and its woods, meadows, and farmland.
+She, her husband Jim, daughter Kira and son Will love the town's peace and quiet, and its woods, meadows, and farmland.
 Originally from North Andover, Massachusetts, Ms. Neary is a graduate of Tufts University with a Master's and PhD in Russian History.
 She has studied and lived in Russia, and taught Russian History at Drew University.
 She has long and diverse experience working with non-profit organizations.
 She enjoys running, hiking, biking, kayaking, and reading in the hammock.
 Rebecca has been WLT President since 2014, and serves on the Governance & Nominating and Outreach & Development Committees.

 Ted Morse, Vice President